 It’s a powerful element of your brand strategy.

-This is content contained in Module 4 – Differentiate of our online strategic marketing course.
+This is an example of content contained in Module 1 – Brand Inspiration of our comprehensive brand strategy toolkit.
 This module is about defining the elements of your brand that shape your brand experience.
 You can also view additional articles about choosing a great brand name, designing your brand architecture, shaping your brand personality traits, writing your brand messaging, developing your corporate identity or conducting a brand audit.